A guide to writing a book endorsement

 Reader’s have limited time to assess whether a book is suitable for them.
 Book buyers report that the number one way they choose a book to read is through recommendations from someone they know and trust.

-An endorsement can significantly enlarge the book’s audience but it can also enlarge the endorsers audience by providing additional exposure.
+An endorsement can significantly enlarge the book’s audience but it can also enlarge the endorsers audience by providing additional exposure to them also.

 Some tips for writing an endorsement:

 Your endorsement should open with a compelling incentive that will resonate with the target reader’s needs.
-This can be either a complete sentence (eg If you want to know what’s happening with the army reserves, this book is a definitive account) or a fragment (eg The transformation of the British Army Reserve in 200 pages).
+This can be either a complete sentence (eg If you want to know about the army reserves, this is the book for you) or a fragment (eg The transformation of the British Army Reserve in 200 pages).
 More generic statements (eg This is a good read / this book is highly recommended) should be avoided.